No braiding skills, no problem!

 - Wash or co-wash hair

-- Detangle damp hair from tips to roots with leave in conditioner and wide tooth comb/fingers or wet brush.
+- Detangle damp hair from tips to roots with leave-in conditioner and wide tooth comb/fingers or wet brush.

-- Divide the hair in two halves
+- Divide the hair into two halves

 - Apply your setting products